There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 This snake is unique in having a red ventral color and a brown or black dorsal color.

-The East Worm Snake is primarily found in settings near bodies of water, yet even during the day, it remains incredibly reticent.
+The East Worm Snake is primarily found in settings near bodies of water, yet it remains incredibly reticent even during the day.

-The loose ground allows the fossorial species to roam freely for food.
-As such, it travels short distances every day.
+The loose ground allows the fossorial species to roam freely for food, and it travels short distances every day.

-Among the snakes on whom people have a significant influence are eastern worm snakes.
-Using pesticides in their environment can cause them harm or even death.
+Eastern worm snakes are among the snakes on whom people have a significant influence.
+Using pesticides in their environment can harm or even kill them.

 Even some Eastern Worm Snakes are killed by vehicles on nighttime roadways.